 ACKNOWLEDGMENT

 I would like to express my appreciation to my adviser, Dr. Cui Yu, for her warm-hearted help in guiding me to complete this thesis.
-Thanks for her advises in both my study and life in the United States.
+Thanks for her advice in both my studying and life in the United States.
 In this very special period, we cooperated in developing, researching and writing papers online, across the eastern and western hemispheres, across the day and night.
 Best wishes to her and her family.

 I am also very grateful to Professor Jay Wang.
-He encouraged me to adhere to my research and goals in my studies, taught us the way of life and cultural customs in the United States.
-During the epidemic period, he has been concerned about the health and living conditions of our students.
+He encouraged me to adhere to my research and goals in my studies, taught me the way of life and cultural customs in the United States.
+During the epidemic period, he was concerned with the health and living conditions of students.

 Thanks to Dr. Joe Chung.
-He is a very careful teacher.
 Because English is my second language, he has been helping me to use correct grammar and the right words.
 He helped me polish my thesis.
-Without him, my paper seems boring; he makes my expressions colorful.

-I would also like to thank Monmouth University for giving us the best education and academic atmosphere for studying.
+I would also like to thank Monmouth University for giving me the best education and academic atmosphere for studying.

 Thanks to my parents, they gave me the tuition fees and living expenses in the United States.
 They provide me an opportunity to continue to learn and get a better education abroad.